30 FAQs about divorce settlements.

 - the standard of living before the break up of the marriage;

-- how long you have been married and how old you are;
+- how long you have been married (and living together prior to marriage) and how old you are;

 - any special needs such as a disability;

-- the contributions each spouse made to the marriage (eg by looking after the home and bringing up children).
+- the contributions each spouse made to the marriage (not just in terms of accumulating wealth but also by looking after the home and bringing up children).

 If, for example, two young people divorce after a brief, childless marriage, it might be fair for them to each walk away with the assets they brought into the marriage, with neither paying the other maintenance.

-This would reflect the value of the wife's contribution to the marriage as a homemaker and the fact that she would not now be in a position to suddenly start earning a large income.
+This would reflect the value of the wife's contribution to the marriage as a homemaker and the fact that she would not now be in a position to suddenly start earning enough money to meet her own needs.

 If there are children, their needs - including maintenance - are dealt with separately as a priority.